EDUCBA

 Valuation, Hadoop, Excel, Mobile Apps, Web Development & many more.

-Just in case, you are wondering what Wend means, it is a short form of While End and works as the same.
+If you are wondering what Wend means, it is a short form of While End and works similarly.

 Examples of VBA While Loop

-Let’s dive deep into the step by step guide of different types of VBA While Loops.
+Let’s dive deep into the step-by-step guide to different types of VBA While Loops.

 You can download this VBA While Loop Excel Template here – VBA While Loop Excel Template